MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

 ## Usage

+**For Jetson Nano, you sometimes see the low memory warning on Jetson's L4T desktop while you run these notebooks.
+To run these notebooks on Jetson Nano, logout the desktop, and login to the Jetson Nano from your PC with network access, and open these notebooks in a Web browser of your PC remotely.**

 1. Run a docker container generated from the image built as the above.
     ```
     $ sudo docker run -it --rm --net=host --runtime nvidia -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix -v $HOME:$HOME torchvision2trt-samples:1